-specifies one or more names (1-8 characters) of a group of sessions.
-Mode names need not be unique.
-You cannot specify a list of names, but you can use the symbols \ and + to specify a family of mode names.
+Specifies one or more names (1 - 8 characters) of a group of sessions.
+Mode names do not need to be unique.
+You cannot specify a list of names, but you can use the asterisk () and plus (+) symbols to specify a family of mode names.

-A mode name consisting of eight blanks is valid.
-To specify this name, enclose the string of blanks within single quotation marks:
+A mode name that consists of eight blanks is valid.
+To specify this name, enclose the string of blanks in single quotation marks, for example: MODENAME ('